xythobuz/sovereign/README.md

     chown deploy:deploy /home/deploy -R
     echo 'deploy ALL=(ALL) NOPASSWD: ALL' > /etc/sudoers.d/deploy

 Your new account will be automatically set up for passwordless `sudo`.
 Or you can just add your `deploy` user to the sudo group.

     adduser deploy sudo

-## On your local machine
+### On your local machine

 Ansible (the tool setting up your server) runs locally on your computer and sends commands to the remote server.

-Install it as described in their [documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+#### 3. Software

 Download this repository somewhere on your machine, either through `Clone or Download > Download ZIP` above, `wget`, or `git` as below.
-Also install the dependencies for password generation.
+Also install the dependencies for password generation as well as ansible itself.

     git clone https://github.com/xythobuz/sovereign.git
     cd sovereign
     sudo pip install -r ./requirements.txt

-### 4. Configure your installation
+#### 4. Configure your installation

 Modify the settings in the `group_vars/sovereign` folder to your liking.
 If you want to see how they’re used in context, just search for the corresponding string.
 All of the variables in `group_vars/sovereign` must be set for sovereign to function.

 Finally, replace the `host.example.net` in the file `hosts`.
 If your SSH daemon listens on a non-standard port, add a colon and the port number after the IP address.
 In that case you also need to add your custom port to the task `Set firewall rules for web traffic and SSH` in the file `roles/common/tasks/ufw.yml`.

-### 5. Set up DNS
+#### 5. Set up DNS

 If you’ve just bought a new domain name, point it at [Linode’s DNS Manager](https://library.linode.com/dns-manager) or similar.
 Most VPS services (and even some domain registrars) offer a managed DNS service that you can use for this at no charge.
 If you’re using an existing domain that’s already managed elsewhere, you can probably just modify a few records.

 Create `A` or `CNAME` records which point to your server's IP address: